Getting Your Home Ready for Rental

 Get the basics right

 To get the basics right start where your viewers will start – the outside.
-Fix any broken fencing, make sure gates are in good repair, tidy your garden or yard and update any tired exterior paint.
+Fix any broken fencing, make sure gates are in good repair, trim the garden edges and update any tired exterior paint.
 Next, think about the main areas and the facilities and the quality of finish in the space.
 This means getting the important rooms like the kitchen and the bathroom just right.

 Is the boiler in good condition?
 Has it been recently serviced?
 You’ll need a gas certificate and energy performance certificate even if you are letting out your home rather than selling.
 Is the bathroom looking its best?
 If it needs updating, think about creating a space with a quality finish that will also wear well.
 For example, a stylish steel bath is known to be hard wearing.
 When you update areas for potential tenants, think about qualities as well as aesthetics.
 Give your kitchen the same treatment – are cupboards in good repair?
 Is there a leaky sink that needs to be sorted?
 Make all minor repairs in advance of putting your home on the rental market.

 When all is done with the décor, put time and money into a deep clean.
 This will ensure your property makes a good impression with viewers.

 If your home is mortgaged, you’ll need to check with your lender if you can let your property out.
 Sometimes, it’s possible to let your home under your current mortgage provided it is only for a short term of a few years or less.
 The idea being that if you are struggling to sell your home or want to test out living in a new area, you have a bit of wiggle room.
 However, you won’t be able to let your property out under an owner mortgage long term and may need to investigate a change of mortgage as a result.